A midnight fog lays down the land;

-Later, walking through the wet grass
+Later, as I walk through the wet grass

 knee high by the silent river,

-flapping at my side.
+flapping briskly at my side.

-On the back door step I do the act:
+On the back door step I do the act.

 So much dark blood, like thick red oil,

-escaping out toward the earth.
+flowing out toward the ground.

 Still the eel moves in defiance,